-- Subscription: these packages of 3-10 concerts lock in great seats throughout the season.
-Subscribers always get first choice of other programs, additional discounts and exchange privileges.
-Book online or call 323.850.2000.
+Subscription : Packages of 3-10 concerts lock in great seats throughout the season.
+Subscribers always get first choice of other programs, additional discounts, and exchange privileges.
+Book online or call 323.850.2000

-- Five or More: after subscriptions are sold, you may purchase any five concerts and receive a voucher for an additional concert free.
-Mix and match any concerts based on the music you're passionate about and when you can come.
+5 or More (beginning March 20): After subscriptions are available, you are able to purchase any 5 concerts and receive a voucher for an additional concert free!
+Mix and match any concerts based on the music you're passionate about, and when you can come.
 Book online or call 323.850.2000.

-- Single Tickets: tickets for individual shows are available at the Box Office, online, through Ticketmaster outlets, or by phone 323.850.2000.
+Single Tickets: Tickets for individual shows are available at the Box Office, online, through Ticketmaster outlets, or by phone at 323.850.2000.

-- Group Sales: discounts to many concerts are available for groups of 10 or more.
-To arrange a group outing, call 323.850.2050.
+Group Sales : Discounts to many of our concerts are available for groups of 10 or more.
+To attend a concert with a group, call 323.850.2050

-Although there's no minimum age for admittance, many evening concerts are not suitable for young children.
-Children ages two and up must have a ticket to enter the theater, must sit in the seat indicated on the ticket, and should be able to sit quietly through a concert.
-(Children under two years of age do not need a ticket.)
+Although there's no minimum age for admittance, many evening concerts aren't suitable for young children.
+Children ages 2 and up must have a ticket to enter the theater, must sit in the seat indicated on the ticket, and should be able to sit quietly through a concert.
+(Children under 2 years of age do not need a ticket.)
 Management may require that baby strollers and carrying devices be checked at the Operations Office.

-Bring your own food and drink or buy it here.
-Options range from a gourmet restaurant to concession stands, all managed by the Patina Group.
-You can even order dinner in advance to be served at your box.
+Bring your own food and drink or buy it here!
+Options range from gourmet restaurants to street food offerings - all part of our new culinary program brought to life by the creators of such celebrated restaurants as Lucques, a.o.c., Tavern, and The Larder.
+You can even order dinner in advance to be served at your box!

 The food and drink you can bring depends on the type of event:

-Wear whatever's comfortable (but no bare feet, please!).
-It gets chilly later in the evening, so bring a blanket or an extra jacket.
+We have a casual dress code.
+Wear whatever's comfortable (but no bare feet, please!)
+It can get chilly later in the evening - bring a blanket or an extra jacket.

 All the Tuesday and Thursday night classical concerts are designed for everyone, classical music fan or not, so it's hard to go wrong.
-If you're looking for something in particular, check out our online calendar where you can find concerts featuring your favorite performers, composers, musical styles, or even your favorite instrument.
+If you're looking for something in particular, check out our online calendar where you can find concerts featuring your favorite performers, composers, musical styles...
+Even your favorite instrument.

 Tuesdays and Thursdays are a great way to get acquainted with the joys of the Hollywood Bowl; good seats are usually available and it's easier to park than on the weekends.

 By law (LACC 17.04.645), smoking is not permitted on the Hollywood Bowl grounds, except in designated areas.
 Violators are subject to removal.
-Smoking outside the smoking areas is a misdemeanor and could lead to arrest.
-Check the map below for designated smoking areas.
+Smoking outside the smoking areas is considered a misdemeanor and could lead to arrest.

 Some morning rehearsals at the Bowl are open to the public.
 Call 323.850.2000 for the latest information.